About This Drug

 Food and Drug Interactions

-- Do not eat grapefruit or drink grapefruit juice while taking this medicine.
+- Avoid grapefruit or grapefruit juice while taking this medicine.
 Grapefruit and grapefruit juice may raise the levels of ceritinib in your body.
 This could make side effects worse.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are a lot of known drug interactions with ceritinib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with ceritinib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 - Avoid the use of St. John’s Wort while taking ceritinib as this may lower the levels of the drug in your body, which can make it less effective.